MegAnthonyKeogh/nyt-scrubber/README.md

 First, import these functions into Search.js at the top of the file.
 My code looks like this:
 `import API from "../../utils/API";` So whenever I use const API, server.js knows to use the function in this file.
 Since we imported all of the routes into our server.js file, the server knows to make the http call using axios library and push and pull (post and get respectively) from those routes because of the connection to server.js, and the onclick function on the search.js file.

+## making the models

+## setting the controller

+## connecting to the utils

+Now that we have the data coming back from NYT and we know how to target the elements we want, I finally feel like I can create the model for each article to be save to my database.

 ## Setting the Routes
 When I refer to setting up the routes here, I'm referring to the routes on the express/server-side of the application.
 These routes are crucial to helping our application pull data, from the New York Times, and push saved articles to our MongoDB database securely.
 By facilitating our API calls on the server-side, it makes it hard for individuals to find API keys, and other information that could be conneted to a payment source.